liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/03-content-sets/03-displaying-content-sets.markdown

 necessary Asset Publishers and configure them to display the Content Sets.

 1. Create a new *Home* page for your site as a Widget Page with a 1 column layout.
-If you're using a fresh @product@ bundle, you can just remove the *Hello World* widget from the sample *Home* page.
+If you're using a fresh @sharepoint@ bundle, you can just remove the *Hello World* widget from the sample *Home* page.

 2. Open the *Add* menu and add two *Content Management* &rarr; *Asset